Kyvyas/CV/README.md

 | [Instagram Clone](https://github.com/Kyvyas/instagram-challenge) | A clone of instagram, recreating the basic functionality | Ruby on Rails, jQuery, Bootstrap, Haml, CSS |

 ### Professional Skills

+* Full Stack Web Devlopment
+  - Having completed a 12 week intensive training course in software development at Makers Academy, I went from knowing only the basics to being able to build fully tested web applications.
+  -
+* Problem Solving